nickwap44/PD-EEG-SAI/README.md

 # PD-EEG-SAI, Data and Models
-This repository contains the electroencephalography (EEG), short-latency afferent inhibition (SAI), and cognitive data and associated models designed to reproduce and explain the results in *Electrophysiological and Cognitive Correlates of Short Latency Afferent Inhibition in Parkinson’s Disease* by Wapstra et al.
+This repository contains the electroencephalography (EEG), short-latency afferent inhibition (SAI), and cognitive statistical models and code designed to reproduce and explain the results in *Electrophysiological and Cognitive Correlates of Short Latency Afferent Inhibition in Parkinson’s Disease* by Wapstra et al.

 We tested: 1) whether including cognitive status improved the ability of QEEG metrics to differentiate between Parkinson's Disease (PD) and non-PD; and 2) whether quantitative EEG (QEEG) measures that distinguish PD from non-PD were predictive of SAI.